Trump admin intends to roll back ban on offshore drilling

 "We will deepen commitment to environmental stewardship, because we do it right," he said.

-The U.S. Chamber of Commerce praised the move in a statement, saying it "would help cement America's role as an energy superpower, creating jobs and contributing to our economy."
+The US Chamber of Commerce praised the move in a statement, saying it "would help cement America's role as an energy superpower, creating jobs and contributing to our economy."

 "For decades, our nation has needlessly limited our own ability to harness oil and gas resources.
-This new plan sets a much different course," the Chamber said.
+This new plan sets a much different course," the chamber said.